-6.5.1 Fanouts for layer0
+6.9.1 Fanouts for layer0

-- 6.5.1.1 Requirements
+6.9.1.1 Requirements

-- 6.5.1.2 Technology
+6.9.1.2 Technology

-- 6.5.1.3 Design
+6.9.1.3 Design

-- 6.5.1.4 Prototyping and tests
+6.9.1.4 Prototyping and tests

-- 6.5.2 Fanouts for outer layers
+6.9.2 Fanouts for outer layers

-- 6.5.2.1 Requirements
+6.9.2.1 Requirements

 The requirements will be fixed by the detector designs.
-From the production point of view, the minimum line width is 15 μ m with a space between the lines of 15 μ m.
+From the production point of view, the minimum line width is 15 $\mu$ m with a space between the lines of 15 $\mu$ m.
 With the present technology, it is not possible to go below these numbers.
 No constraints are present on the fanout length given the same machines used for the micropattern gas detector production will be used.

-6.5.2.2 Material and production technique
+6.9.2.2 Material and production technique

-The BaBar fanouts were produced on 50 μ m Upilex (by UBE) with a deposit of 150 nm of Cr, 4.5 μ m of copper followed by a layer of 150 nm of Cr and 1.5 μ m of amorphous gold.
-The SuperB SVT fanouts will be produced on a similar material by UBE (50 μ m of polyamide with 5 μ m of copper directly deposited on the base material) which should ensure less defects and thus a better yield.
+The BaBar fanouts were produced on 50 $\mu$ m Upilex (by UBE) with a deposit of 150 nm of Cr, 4.5 $\mu$ m of copper followed by a layer of 150 nm of Cr and 1.5 $\mu$ m of amorphous gold.
+The SuperB SVT fanouts will be produced on a similar material by UBE (50 $\mu$ m of polyamide with 5 $\mu$ m of copper directly deposited on the base material) which should ensure less defects and thus a better yield.
 This material will be tested in the prototype phase.
-The old Upilex is anyway Table 6.3: List of different mask sets for 150 mm wafers, specifying the content of each wafer layout, the minimum value of the distance between the sensors and the wafer edge, the number of wafers required for each design and the total number of wafers.
-The numbers quoted include the spare sensors, but not the fabrication yield.
+The old Upilex is anyway still available if the new material would prove not adequate.